Military Sealift Command’s USNS Millinocket aids vessel in distress

-TIMOR SEA—Civilian mariner Capt.
-Erwin F. Lao, right, USNS Millinocket’s master, maneuvers Military Sealift Command’s expeditionary fast transport USNS Millinocket prior to launching the fast rescue boat, while assisted by Chief Mate Jeffrey A. Motl while rendering assistance to a small craft in distress in the vicinity of Darwin, Australia, August 8.
-(Courtesy photo/Released)
+TIMOR SEA—Military Sealift Command’s (MSC) expeditionary fast transport USNS Millinocket (T EPF 3) rendered assistance to a distressed small leisure boat in the vicinity of Darwin, Australia, Aug.
+8.

+Millinocket was operating near Darwin, Australia, in support of Exercise Talisman Sabre 2023 (TS 23).

+“Millinocket responded to a distress signal from a small leisure craft,” said civilian mariner Capt.
+Erwin F. Lao, USNS Millinocket’s master.
+“We were in transit when we received the distress message about four miles away from our position while underway.
+The location of the distress boat was about 35 miles off the coast, northeast from Port of Darwin.”

 |Date Taken: